Meet the Journal Team

 Editorial Board Member

-Dr. Walter B. Denny is a professor of art history at the University of Massachusetts Amherst.
-He received master’s and doctoral degrees in fine arts from Harvard University.
-His primary field of teaching and research is the art and architecture of the Islamic world, particularly the artistic traditions of the Ottoman Turks; Islamic carpets and textiles; and issues of economics and patronage in Islamic art.
-Dr. Denny has held curatorial positions at the Harvard University Art Museums and the Smith College Museum of Art, and is currently the Charles Grant Ellis Research Associate in Islamic Carpets for The George Washington University Museum and The Textile Museum.
-Since 2007 Denny has served as senior consultant in the Department of Islamic Art at the Metropolitan Museum of Art in New York.
-He has curated more than two dozen exhibitions and authored more than 200 publications on Islamic art, including: The Carpet and the Connoisseur, How to Read Islamic Carpets and The Sultan's Garden: The Blossoming of Ottoman Art.
+Dr. Walter B. Denny is University Distinguished Professor Emeritus of the history of art and architecture at the University of Massachusetts at Amherst.
+He holds master’s and doctoral degrees in Fine Arts from Harvard University.
+He specializes in the Islamic world, focusing primarily on the Ottoman Turkish artistic tradition and the history of Islamic carpets and textiles.
+He has held curatorial positions at the Harvard University Art Museums, Smith College Museum of Art, and is currently Charles Grant Ellis Research Associate in Islamic Carpets at The Textile Museum.
+From 2007 to 2017 Walter was Senior Scholar in Residence at the Metropolitan Museum of Art, and he currently chairs the Visiting Committee for Textile Conservation at the Met.
+In addition to having curated more than two dozen exhibitions, he has published extensively in the field of Islamic art.
 In 2012 he received the George Hewitt Myers Award for lifetime achievement in textile scholarship from The Textile Museum.
+His website can be found here

 Sarah Fee